Skip to main content

 Unpaid Absences

-Unpaid leaves or time off without pay, such as unpaid parental leave, are also important to record accurately.
+Unpaid leaves or time off without pay are also important to record accurately.

 Absences Impacting Social Security

-Certain absences may have implications for social security contributions and benefits, which must be properly documented.
+Certain absences may have implications for pension contributions and benefits, which must be properly documented.

-Moreover, Social Security (Pension) applies only to UAE Nationals aged between 18 and 60 years.
-For new UAE National employees, the employer should submit the ‘Insured Employee Start of Service Form’ (Form No 1) to the General Public Social Security Authority (GPSSA) within a maximum of 1 month from the employment start date.
+Moreover, pension and social security registration applies to UAE Nationals and other covered categories under the applicable rules.
+For new covered employees, the employer should submit the required registration to the GPSSA within the prescribed period.
 These measures are essential in maintaining a streamlined UAE payroll administration system.

 Tax and Social Security in United Arab Emirates (UAE)

-In the United Arab Emirates (UAE), the tax landscape is characterized by its simplicity and the absence of several common tax types.
+In the United Arab Emirates (UAE), the tax landscape remains relatively simple compared with many jurisdictions, but it is no longer accurate to describe the UAE as a no-corporate-tax environment.
 The key tax aspects to consider in the UAE include:

 Permanent Establishment: